Unleashed (memoir): Reception

+Taiwanese President William Lai is gifted a copy of Unleashed by Johnson in August 2025.

 A reviewer for The Times characterised Unleashed as "important historical document, but not necessarily a valuable one ... very generously seasoned with juvenile gags, some of more than acceptable quality".
 A reviewer for the Washington Post described the book as "Funny.
 Frustrating.
 And not entirely believable."
 The Observer review warned: "No phrase that Johnson writes in this book comes entirely unlaced with hyperbole or self-serving spin.
 You'd hope the copy editors were being paid by the marginal note and had access to physiotherapy for RSI."
 Under the headline "Memoirs of a clown", the reviewer for The Guardian noted that Johnson "does not do reflective" and called the book "entertaining but ... irritating for its lack of structure".
 Reviewing the book for The New Statesman, Nicola Sturgeon, the former Scottish First Minister, characterised it as "not as bad as I thought it would be" but too unserious: "There is nothing that he won't make a crass joke about if it serves his narrative purpose."
 The reviewer for The Independent called it "shameless, sour, predictable, self-exculpatory stuff"; the review in The Economist is titled "Boris Johnson shows how not to write a political memoir".

 The Daily Mail, in introducing its serialised excerpts, called Unleashed "the political memoir of the century".
 The reviewer for The Telegraph gave it five stars, praising Johnson's writing but noting that "the games with words ... can distract" and that the book offers little insight into his "inner life".